 Planting & Care

-Watering: Provide deep a watering for the birch tree weekly using a hose next to the base with a slow flow of water for 2 hours during growing season.
+2. Watering: Provide deep watering for the Birch Tree weekly using a hose next to the base with a slow flow of water for 2 hours during the growing season.
 You may need to increase to twice weekly during hot, dry summers.
 Proper mulching can assist with keeping the roots and soil moist.
 Reduce watering towards the end of August so your tree can winterize for its dormant stage.